IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic top
 {: #bluemix_ic_top}

 Show the processes that are running in the container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/top/" target="_blank">top</a> command in the Docker help.
+For more information, see the [top](https://docs.docker.com/reference/commandline/top/){: new_window} command in the Docker help.

 ```
 bluemix ic top CONTAINER [CONTAINER]